-Τὴν ἀρχὴν ὁ τι κὰι λαλὼ ὑμιν.
-(Gospel according to Saint John, VIII, 25.)
+Τὴν ἄρκὴν ὅ τι κὰι λαλὰ ὑμιν (Gospel according to St John, VIII, 25)

-"Do crossword puzzles."
+'Do crossword puzzles.'

-(Advice to the young psychoanalyst.)
+(Advice to a young psychoanalyst)

-To pick up the thread of my argument again, let me repeat that it is by the reduction of the history of the particular subject that psychoanalysis touches on relational Gestalten which analysis extrapolates into a regular process of development.
-But I also repeat that neither genetic psychology nor differential psychology, on both of which analysis may throw light, is within its compass, because both require experimental and observational conditions which are related to those of analysis only by homonymy.
+To take up the thread of my argument again, let me repeat that it is by a reduction of the history of the particular subject that psychoanalysis touches on relational Gestalten, which analysis then extrapolates into a regular process of development.
+But I also repeat that neither genetic psychology nor differential psychology, on both of which analysis may throw light, is within its compass, because both require experimental and observational conditions that are related to those of analysis only by homonymy.

-To go even further: what stands out as psychology in the rough in common experience (which is confused with sensuous experience only by the professional of ideas)-that is to say, the wonder which surges touch during some momentary suspension of daily care from whatever it is that matches the clashing colors of living beings in a disparity going beyond that of the grotesques of a Leonardo or of a Goya, or the surprise which the density proper to a particular person's skin opposes to the caress of an exploring hand still animated by the thrill of discovery without yet being blunted by desire-all this, it may well be said, is done away with in an experience which cannot be bothered with such caprices and which sets itself obstinately against such mysteries.
+To go even further: what stands out from common experience (which is confused with sense experience only by the professional of ideas) as crude psychology - namely, the wonder that wells up during some momentary suspension of daily care at whatever it is that pairs off human beings in a disparity that goes beyond that of the grotesques of a Leonardo or of a Goya, or the surprise that the thickness proper to a person's skin opposes to the caress of a hand still animated by the thrill of discovery without yet being blunted by desire - all this, it may well be said, is done away with in an experience that is averse to such caprices and resistant to such mysteries.

-A psychoanalysis normally proceeds to its termination without revealing to us very much of what our patient derives in his own right from his particular sensitivity to colors or calamities, from the quickness of his grasp of things or the urgency of his weaknesses of the flesh, from his power to retain or to invent-in short from the vivacity of his tastes.
+A psychoanalysis normally proceeds to its termination without revealing to us very much of what our patient derives in his own right from his particular sensitivity to events or colours, from his readiness to grasp things or to accede to his weaknesses of the flesh, from his ability to retain or to invent, and even from the vivacity of his tastes.

-This paradox is only an apparent one and is not due to any personal detector, and if it is possible to base it on the negative conditions of our experience, it simply presses us a little harder to examine that experience for what there is in it that is positive.
+This paradox is only an apparent one and is not due to any personal deficiency, and if it is possible to base it on the negative conditions of our experience, it simply presses us a little harder to examine that experience for what there is in it that is positive.

-For this paradox does not become resolved in the efforts of certain people-like the philosophers mocked by Plato for being driven by their appetite for the Real to go about embracing trees-who tend to take every episode in which that fleeting reality puts forth its shoots for the lived reaction of which they show themselves so fond.
-For these are the very people who, making their objective what lies beyond Language, react to our rule of "Don't touch" by a sort of obsession.
-Keep going in that direction, and I dare say the last word in the transference reaction will be a reciprocal sniffing between analyst and subject.
-I am not exaggerating: nowadays a young analyst-in-training, after two or three years of fruitless analysis, can actually hail the long-awaited arrival of the object relation in such an action between him and his subject, and can reap as a result of it the dignus est intrare of our approval, guarantee of his abilities.
+For this paradox does not become resolved in the efforts of certain people - like the philosophers mocked by Plato for being so driven by their appetite for reality that they went about embracing trees28 - who go so far as to take every episode in which this fleeting reality appears for the lived reaction of which they show themselves so fond.
+For these are the very people who, making their objective what lies beyond language, react to our rule of 'Don't touch' by a sort of obsession.
+Keep going in that direction, and I dare say the last word in the transference reaction will be a reciprocal sniffing.
+I am not exaggerating: nowadays a young analyst-in-training, after two or three years of fruitless analysis, can actually hail the long-awaited arrival of the object relation in such a sniffing of his subject, and can reap as a result of it the dignus est intrare29 of our approval, the guarantee of his abilities.

-If psychoanalysis can become a science-for it is not yet one-and if it is not to degenerate in its technique-and perhaps that has already happened-we must get back to the meaning of its experience.
+If psychoanalysis can become a science (for it is not yet one) and if it is not to degenerate in its technique (and perhaps that has already happened), we must rediscover the sense of its experience.